-Mantras for confidence can help you cultivate trust in yourself, your instincts, and your abilities.
-Oftentimes, feelings of low self-esteem can create a distorted view of the world in which you underestimate yourself and your own strengths.
-This list of mantras for confidence is designed to build feelings of self-worth, trust, and belief in yourself.
+Self confidence mantras can help you cultivate self trust and come to rely on your instincts and abilities.
+Oftentimes, feelings of low self-esteem can create a distorted view of the world.
+This list of self empowering mantras to boost confidence is designed to build feelings of self-worth, trust, and belief in yourself.

 All of us experience feelings of inadequacy and low self-esteem at one time or another in life.
 What’s troubling about these feelings is that they often create an inaccurate picture of the world – one in which we think we’re capable of less than we truly are.